nakamasato/golang-training/README.md

 }(url)
 ```

-**Channel**: help organize and control the communication between thedifferent processes, allowing us to avoid a *race condition* bug.
+**Channel**: a Go data structure that can both receive and send values. help organize and control the communication between thedifferent processes, allowing us to avoid a ***race condition*** bug.

 ```go
 resultChannel <- result{u, wc(u)}